 I also noticed I had the wrong voltage going into the bluetooth module.
 So I added a 3.3V regulator to the power coming into the module.
 I used some scrap copper from the vynl cutter to wrap a connection around the back.

 After all of this I finally got the servo up and running like I had hoped.
 Next I loaded a program to use the ISP header as an connection to some step resistance pads.
 My goal was to have two boards use capacitance to sense when they are with proximity to each other.
 At this point I started wondering if I could also use capacitance to "communicate".
 Then the bluetooth module would be unessicary and I could streamline the board even more.
 Here is my sketch of how I think this could work.

 If two objects are shaped so that only they can align with each other, the form of the oject would act as the "ID", and the change in capacitence would act as the "signal".
 The test below is using a servo on one board to send it's "state" to another transmit-recieve step response board.
 The step response board is sending serial to the computer and a quick python script is displaying the state of the servo.
 The servo has a seperate power supply and is not connected to the board nor the computer.

 This was proof of concept enough for me that this could work so I took off the bluetooth module since it was now redundent.
 The send board is on the left and the receive board is on the right.

-I plan on making two boards that each have a servo "sender" and a step response "reciever".
-They need to be integrated into shapes that act as an analog ID so it only reads messages sent by the servo on another identical board.
-Check out my final project page to see how this develops.
+I think they need to be integrated into shapes that act as an analog ID so it only reads messages sent by the servo on another identical board.